 By Brent Thompson

-Southern Stages: Jocelyn and Chris, thanks for your time today.
-Where are you at the present moment?
+Southern Stages: Brian, thanks for your time.
+Where are you right now?

 Brian Rosenworcel: I’m home in Brooklyn, New York and the tour starts outside of Austin at Willie Nelson’s Luck Festival.
 We just got added to that, so we are starting there on March 16th and we’ll be up your way about a week later.

 Southern Stages: Where are the band members based these days?

 Rosenworcel: We’re spread out – I’m the only New Yorker.
 We met at college in Boston and spent eight years growing the band there, so we call ourselves a Boston band but though no one lives there anymore.
 The other guys are up in Vermont and Maine.